paduagroup/pol_openmm/README.md

     This  creates files `field-p.xml` and `config-p.pdb` with Drude particles added after each core and the necessary force field terms.
 These files should run with OpenMM.

-3. Scale the LJ potentials, for which the fragment database `fragment.ff` and fragment molecular files are required (in this example the additional `meoh.zmat` for the fragments of ethyleneglycol).
+3. If necessary scale the LJ potentials, for which the fragment database `fragment.ff` and fragment molecular files are required (in this example the additional `meoh.zmat` for the fragments of ethyleneglycol).
 A `frag.inp` file specifying which atoms belong to which fragments needs to be prepared.
 The identification is by atom name:

         # frag.inp for ChCl:EG
         ch N4 C1 C1A COL H1 HC OH